nf-core/atacseq/docs/usage.md

 ```

 ### `--fasta`
-Full path to fasta file containing reference genome (mandatory if `--genome` is not specified).
+Full path to fasta file containing reference genome (*mandatory* if `--genome` is not specified).
 If you don't have a BWA index available this will be generated for you automatically.
-Combine with `--saveReference` to save for future runs.
+Combine with `--saveReference` to save BWA index for future runs.
 ```bash
 --fasta '[path to FASTA reference]'
 ```

 ### `--gtf`
-The full path to GTF file for annotating peaks (mandatory if `--genome` is not specified).
+The full path to GTF file for annotating peaks (*mandatory* if `--genome` is not specified).
 Note that the GTF file should be in the Ensembl format.
 ```bash
 --gtf '[path to GTF file]'
 ```

 ### `--bwa_index`
-If you prefer, you can specify the full path to the BWA index for your reference genome when you run the pipeline:
+If you prefer, you can specify the full path to an existing BWA index for your reference genome when you run the pipeline.
 ```bash
 --bwa_index '[path to BWA index]'
 ```

 ### `--bed12`
 The full path to BED12 file for TSS profile plots.
-If not specified, then this will be created from the GTF file.
+If not specified, this will be created from the GTF file.
 ```bash
 --bed12 '[path to BED12 file]'
 ```

 ### `--macs_gsize`
 [Effective genome size](https://github.com/taoliu/MACS#-g--gsize) parameter required by MACS2.
-These have been provided when `--genome` is set as GRCh37, GRCm38, WBcel235, BDGP6, R64-1-1, EF2, hg38, hg19 and mm10.
-For other genomes, if this parameter isnt specified then the MACS2 peak-calling step will be skipped.
+These have been provided when `--genome` is set as *GRCh37*, *GRCm38*, *WBcel235*, *BDGP6*, *R64-1-1*, *EF2*, *hg38*, *hg19* and *mm10*.
+For other genomes, if this parameter isnt specified then the MACS2 peak-calling and differential analysis will be skipped.
 ```bash
 --macs_gsize 2.7e9
 ```

 ### `--mito_name`
 Name of Mitochondrial chomosome in genome fasta.
 Reads aligning to this contig are filtered out if a valid identifier is provided otherwise this step is skipped.
-Where possible these have been provided in the iGenomes config file.
+Where possible these have been provided in the [iGenomes config file](../conf/igenomes.config).
 ```bash
 --mito_name chrM
 ```

 ### `--blacklist`
 If provided, alignments that overlap with the regions in this file will be filtered out (see [ENCODE blacklists](https://sites.google.com/site/anshulkundaje/projects/blacklists)).
 The file should be in BED format.
-Blacklisted regions for GRCh37, GRCm38, hg19, hg38, mm10 are bundled with the pipeline in the [`blacklists`](../blacklists/) directory, and as such will be automatically used if any of those genomes are specified with the `--genome` parameter.
+Blacklisted regions for *GRCh37*, *GRCm38*, *hg19*, *hg38*, *mm10* are bundled with the pipeline in the [`blacklists`](../blacklists/) directory, and as such will be automatically used if any of those genomes are specified with the `--genome` parameter.
 ```bash
 --blacklist '[path to blacklisted regions]'
 ```